-Creating content that is interesting and useful to your audience is one of the most important parts of blogging.
+Creating interesting and useful content for your audience is one of the most important parts of blogging.

-If you’re not sure what kind of content to create, think about what topics your target audience would be interested in.
+If you’re unsure what kind of content to create, consider what topics your target audience would be interested in.

 You can also look at other blogs in your niche to see what kinds of content they’re creating.